donbright/rust-lang-cheat-sheet/README.md

 let v:Vec<u8> = Vec::new();   // vector of int, can grow
 let v = vec![3,4,5];          // initialize vector using vec! macro v.push( 2 );                  // append item to vector
-let vs = v.len();             // length of vector
-let (p,d,q) = (4,5,6);        // tuple is a way to assign multiple variables
-print("{}",p);                // you can use them alone after assignment
+v.contains(&3);               // true if vector contains value v.remove(1);                  // remove the nth item from a vector... let vs = v.len();             // length of vector let (p,d,q) = (4,5,6);        // tuple is a way to assign multiple variables print("{}",p);                // you can use them alone after assignment